-Small landings should be sampled in the same way as large landings, including sampling to weight rather than number, except when the target sample weight for the landing is less than the average weight for one fish from that IPHC Regulatory Area.
+Small landings should be sampled in the same way as large landings, except when the target sample weight for the landing is less than the average weight for one fish from that IPHC Regulatory Area.

-- a.
-If the target weight is from half a fish to one fish, aim to sample one fish from the offload. - b.
-If the target weight is less than the weight of half a fish, then sample one fish from the offload with probability equal to the target weight divided by the average weight of a fish for that IPHC Regulatory Area.
+- 1. If the target weight is \ge 50% of the average weight of a fish from that area, randomly sample one fish from the landings. - 2.
+If the target weight is <50% of the average weight of a fish, sample one fish from the landing with probability equal to the target weight divided by the average weight of a fish for that IPHC Regulatory Area.